voliaanyk/Ant-Colony-Opt-and-Simulated-Annealing-for-Traveling-Salesman-Problem/documented-design.md

 - Linear. $T = T - ΔT$

 I'm going to use exponential decrease as it usualy shows better results for Traveling Salesman Problem

+#### Pseudo code

+create a random solution

+for each iteration:

+    create a neighbouring state (randomly choose one of 3 modifications in**Neighbouring States**)

+    if the cost of the neighbouring state is less than the cost of current state:

+    current state <- neighbouring state

+    else:

+    accept the neighbouring state with the probability$P = e^{-ΔC/T}$, where `ΔC` is the change in cost

+    cool the Temperature (T) exponentially as described in**Cooling**

+    best solution = best(best solution, current state)

+    *visualise the current best solution*

+return the best solution

 #### Varying parameters